 What resolution do I need?

 Resolution matters, but perhaps less than you might think.
 Most projectors these days are least XGA (1024 x 768) resolution, a 4:3 aspect ratio format that has been the longtime staple for giving PowerPoint presentations.
 A few entry-level models are still SVGA (800 x 600), and pocket projectors sometimes have funky, low native resolutions that the manufacturers are coy about admitting.
-Because of high-definition video, increasingly widescreen formats, starting at WXGA (1280 x 800), are supplanting the legacy 4:3 standards.
+Because of high-definition video, increasingly widescreen formats starting at WXGA (1280 x 800) and 720p are supplanting the legacy 4:3 standards.

 Personally, I would not recommend going lower than XGA.
-At SVGA and lower resolutions, pixelation in the image will be very apparent.
+At SVGA and lower resolutions, pixilation in the image will be very apparent.
 Also, many computer programs require at least XGA resolution even to run.
 You can cheat and set the computer's projector output to XGA, and let the projector scale the image down to its native resolution; however, the image will look blurry and smaller text will be unreadable.
-If you ever used a scan converter to hook your computer up to standard-definition TV you'll know what I'm talking about.
-The so called “screen-door effect” (discussed below) will also be worse in SVGA or lower.

 In home theater setups, the screen-size-to-viewer distance ratio is a lot smaller than for other applications—here a higher-res image pays off.
 Otherwise, XGA is probably fine as a baseline, though going higher never hurts.
 Ideally, I would recommend starting at WXGA and going up from there.
-Even if you are PowerPoint user, bumping up to 16:10 won't really hurt, plus, you'll be ready if you want to screen HD video down the road.
+Even if you are PowerPoint user, bumping up to 16:10 won’t hurt, plus, you'll be ready if you want to screen HD video down the road.
 For special applications, such as exhibiting photos, you will want higher resolution: at least 1600 x 1200 (UXGA) for 4:3 or 1920 x 1200 for 16:10 (WUXGA), if not better.
-In the case of home theater, it's really a question of whether to invest in 4K or not, since nearly all home theater projectors are at least Full HD (1920 x 1080) anyway.
-Certainly 4K in a projector makes more sense than 4K in a TV, since you can achieve a larger image size.
-But right now there are few sources for 4K content, unless you buy a camera and record it for yourself.
-Also, HDMI 1.4a only supports 4Kp30 (i.e., maxes out at 30 frames per second / 30Hz for computer sources), so you if you early-adopt with the intention of "future proofing" you may end up kicking yourself down the road when HDMI 2.0 comes out and adds support for higher frame rates.
+In the case of home theater, it’s really a question of whether to invest in 4K or not, since nearly all home theater projectors are at least Full HD (1920 x 1080), anyway.

-If you really want to be scientific about resolution, a quick Internet search will turn up a number of resolution calculators where you can plug in a screen size and viewing distance and the calculator will spit back a resolution.
-These are great, but, as with brightness, the content really needs to be factored in, and a calculator can't do that.
+If you really want to be scientific about resolution, a quick Internet search will turn up many resolution calculators into which you can plug a screen size and viewing distance and the calculator will spit back a resolution.
+These are great but, as with brightness, the content really needs to be factored in, and a calculator can't do that.
 A highly compressed YouTube video may look like hot garbage no matter what you try to show it on.
 On the other hand, if you are putting together a screening room for a production company, 4K may barely cut it.

 Should I care about contrast ratio?

-Contrast ratio is probably the most meaningless spec you'll find.
+Contrast ratio is probably the most meaningless spec you’ll find.
 Like HDTVs, projectors rely on so-called “dynamic contrast” to boost their on-paper performance.
-Also, the screen surface plays an import role in contrast.
-Finally, any ambient light will bring contrast ratio down into the double digits.
-Unless you have optimal viewing conditions (i.e., next to no light and a good screen), a 500:1 contrast ration and a 100,000:1 contrast ratio on paper probably won't render a visible difference.
+Dynamic contrast means comparing the deepest black with the brightness turned all the way down for image A to the brightest white with the brightness turned all the way up for image B. Unlike TVs, the screen surface plays an import role in contrast.
+Some screens boast high-contrast finishes at the expense of reduced viewing angles.
+Furthermore, any ambient light will reduce the effective contrast ratio down into the double digits.
+Under optimal view conditions, high contrast (10,000 or more) is a boon.
+But with more than a trivial amount of ambient light, a 500:1 contrast ratio and a 100,000:1 contrast ratio won’t yield a visible difference.

-Most projectors will have at least vertical, if not horizontal keystone correction; some even offer lens shift.
+Most projectors will have at least vertical, if not horizontal, keystone correction; some even offer lens shift.
 Of course, we are all familiar with the trapezoidal “keystone effect”—the image appears wider at the top when the projector is too low, or wider on one side when the projector is horizontally off center.
 Keystone correction remedies this, up to a certain specified percentage.
-The problem with keystone correction is that it is achieved digitally, like digital zoom on a camcorder.
+The limitation of keystone correction is that it is achieved digitally, like digital zoom on a camcorder.
 The more you apply, the more the image will be degraded.
-As long as you mount or place the projector so that the lens is not below the bottom of the screen or above the top of the screen (assuming a right angle relative to the screen) you should be okay.
-If you starting getting outside of a normal mounting situation, or are staking or edge blending, you will seriously want to consider picking a projector with lens shift.
-Lens shift serves the same purpose, and then some, and achieves it optically with not loss in image quality.
-To get lens shift you are probably looking at a high-end home theater or fixed installation projector.
+If you mount or place the projector so that the lens is not below the bottom of the screen or above the top of the screen (assuming a right angle relative to the screen) you should be okay.
+If you start getting outside of a normal mounting situation (or are stacking or edge blending) you will seriously want to consider picking a projector with lens shift.
+Lens shift serves the same purpose and then some, letting you “reposition” the image optically with no loss in image quality.
+To get lens shift, you are probably looking at a high-end home theater or fixed installation projector.

 What connectivity do I need?